NileshJarad/android-knwoledge-mesh/data_structure/src/main/java/tree/tree.md

 ## Types of tree

 - [Binary tree](BinaryTree.kt)
+    - A binary tree is a hierarchical data structure in which each node has at most two children, referred to as the left child and the right child.
+    - Nodes in a binary tree are arranged in such a way that each node can have at most two children.
+    - Binary trees are widely used in computer science for efficient searching and sorting algorithms.

+- Complete Binary Tree
+    - A complete binary tree is a binary tree in which all levels are completely filled except possibly the last level, which is filled from left to right.
+    - In a complete binary tree, all nodes are as far left as possible, except possibly for the last level, which is filled from left to right.
+    - Complete binary trees are useful in representing data with heap structures, and they have efficient array-based representations.
+- Full Binary Tree (Proper Binary Tree)
+    - A full binary tree is a binary tree in which every node other than the leaves has two children
+    - In other words, a full binary tree is a binary tree in which every node has either 0 or 2 children, but never 1 child.
+    - Full binary trees are used in various applications, such as expression trees and decision trees.
+- Perfect Binary Tree:
+    - A perfect binary tree is a binary tree in which all internal nodes have exactly two children, and all leaf nodes are at the same level
+    - In other words, a perfect binary tree is both full and complete.
+    - Perfect binary trees are rare in practice but are used in some theoretical analyses and algorithms.
+- Balanced Binary Tree
+    - A balanced binary tree is a binary tree in which the height of the two subtrees of any node never differs by more than one.
+    - Balancing ensures that the height of the tree remains logarithmic with respect to the number of nodes, leading to efficient operations such as search, insertion, and deletion.
+    - Balanced binary trees are used in various data structures such as AVL trees, red-black trees, and B-trees.

 - [Binary search tree - BST](BinarySearchTree.kt)
     - It is Binary tree.
     - It has special property that left and right of tree should be BST